BoltzExchange/boltz-backend/docs/api.md

 - `201 Created`
 - `400 Bad Request`: if the swap could not be created.
 Check the `error` string in the JSON object of the body of the response for more information

-Response object:
+The JSON object in the response extends from:

 - `id`: id of the freshly created swap
-- `redeemScript`: redeem script from which the lockup address was derived.
-The redeem script can and should be used to verify that the Boltz instance didn't try to cheat by creating an address without a HTLC
-- `lockupAddress`:  add derived from the `redeemScript` to which Boltz will lockup coins
+- `lockupAddress`: address derived from the `redeemScript` or Ethereum contract to which Boltz will lockup coins
 - `invoice`: hold invoice that needs to be paid before Boltz locks up coins
 - `timeoutBlockHeight`: block height at which the Reverse Swap will be cancelled
-- `onchainAmount`: amount of satoshis or litoshis that will be locked up by Boltz
+- `onchainAmount`: amount of onchain coins that will be locked by Boltz

 The Boltz backend also supports a different Reverse Swap protocol that requires an invoice for the miner fees to be paid before the actual hold `invoice` of the Reverse Swap.
-The response object will also contain `minerFeeInvoice`.
+If that protocol is enabled, the response object will also contain `minerFeeInvoice`.
 Once that `minerFeeInvoice` is paid, Boltz will send the event `minerfee.paid` and when the actual hold `invoice` is paid, the onchain coins will be sent.

+### UTXO based chains

+The request has to contain one additional value:

+- `claimPublicKey`: public key of a keypair that will allow the user to claim the locked up coins with the preimage

+And so has the response:

+- `redeemScript`: redeem script from which the lockup address was derived.
+The redeem script can and should be used to verify that the Boltz instance didn't try to cheat by creating an address without a HTLC

 **Examples:**